 This brash young man took the coins saved week by week (for his legacy and his brother’s).
 He departed in haste, feeling his oats.
 Dad wanted the best for the kid of course.
 Dad had possibly “been there, done that” in his own “misspent youth.”
 But now dad thought he might never again see his son alive.
 The son would be greatly missed back at home.
 Would he phone or send a postcard?
 Not possible in that day.
-Neither could son #2 call home for bail money from some constable’s drunk tank.
-The son had already spent all he would get.
-Besides they did not have nice, friendly town constables or cozy, comfortable drunk tanks, back then nor half-way houses nor homeless shelters.
+Neither could the prodigal son, #2, call home for bail money from some constable’s drunk tank.
+This son had already spent all he would get.
+Besides they did not have nice, friendly town constables or cozy, comfortable drunk tanks, back then--nor half-way houses nor homeless shelters.

 “Foxes have holes and birds of the air have nests, but the Son of Man has nowhere to lay his head,” said Jesus.
 John’s gospel records that his disciples went to their own homes, but “Jesus went to the Mount of Olives.”
 This was during Passover week and the weather was chilly and damp.
 Jesus did not have a warm sleeping bag, nor did he park his Ferrari at the entrance of the Garden of Gethsemane.
 They all traveled on foot.
 (Galilee is nearly a hundred miles to the North, remember).
 (See Jesus, Plain and Simple).

 We all can guess how the prodigal fared out in the real world.
 Not so cool after all.

 An old song from the forties comes to mind, “Cigareetes and whiskey and wild, wild women they’ll drive you crazy they’ll drive you insane” written by Lyricist Tim Spencer.